 The ecommerce term dropshipping refers to a business model where the online entity that’s selling a product doesn’t fulfill the product order but rather works with a third party to have products shipped directly to customers.
 You can open a dropshipping store on Shopify in just six steps.

 An email sequence is a series of predetermined emails set up through an automated process offered through an email provider.
-An email sequence commences when triggered by an event, for instance, when someone fills out a form on a website.
+An email sequence commences when triggered by an event, such as when someone fills out a form on a website.

 The welcome sequence is the most common email sequence.
 With a welcome sequence, marketers typically create five to 12 emails that are sent every one to seven days to engage new subscribers and possibly sell them something, too.

-When you hear the phrase “my post is going viral” it means that a post or campaign that once reached only a small audience was shared many times over and now has been viewed by an enormous audience.
-View 25 viral marketing examples.
+When you hear the phrase “my post is going viral” it means that a post or campaign that once reached only a small audience has been shared many times over and now has been viewed by an enormous audience.

 The main distinctions between a hosted and a self-hosted website are where the files are kept and who has ultimate control over those files.
 With a hosted website, a site’s files are hosted by a third party.
 Hosted websites typically come with more limitations than their self-hosted counterparts.
 Popular free hosted website platforms include WordPress.com and Wix.